This post may contain affiliate links. Read my disclosure page here.

 It’s made with 3 varieties of beans for added protein and fiber, a pile of fresh veggies and topped with a delicious lime dressing.
 So light and fresh.
-I served it along side some grilled chicken and we really enjoyed it.
+I served it alongside some grilled chicken and we really enjoyed it.
 This Texas caviar is a great summer salad, and it makes enough to feed a crowd.

-For salad lovers, this Cowboy Caviar is a dream come true.
-There is the creaminess of the corn, the crunchy bell peppers, and the soft beans.
+For salad lovers, this Cowboy Caviar recipe is a dream come true.
+There is the creaminess of the corn and avocado, the crunchy bell peppers, and the soft beans.
 And the lime dressing is so good!
 You won’t stop eating it.
 It’s highly addictive.

 How To Make Cowboy Caviar